 It becomes costlier to borrow money from RBI when the Repo rate is hiked.
-In turn, banks too increase the interest rate of loans lent to their customers.
+In turn, banks too increase the interest rate of loans lent to their clients.

 With the increasing borrowing rate, customers are discouraged to borrow money from banks.
 This reduces the availability of funds with the customers.

 At the same time, as banks find it difficult to borrow at a repo rate, they may increase their deposit rates to attract deposits.

 This reduces liquidity in the market.
 With less money available with end users, they get less money to spend.
 This controls inflation.
 (Read – RBI rate cut – Its impact and detailed analysis)